Tacoman99/Crypto_ML_Predictor/tools/README.md

 # Steps to fill your Feature Groups with the same training data as I have

+## Step 1
+Go to the `/tools` directory and run
 ```
 $ poetry install
 ```
+to create the virtual env and install all the Python dependencies.

+## Step 2
+Download the CSV file I shared on Discord

+## Step 3
+Push the CSV file to your feature store

 ```
 $ poetry run python tools/ohlc_data_writer.py \